 Keep it Practical

 Learning French requires learning a lot of new words.
 There's no way around it.
-Many people use their "bad memory" as an excuse for not learning a new language, but we have some comforting news for these people (and even those with great memories): you don't need to know all--or even the majority--of the French words to be able to speak it well.
+Many people use their "bad memory" as an excuse for not learning a new language, but we have some comforting news for these people (and even those with great memories): you don't need to know all - or even the majority - of the words in French to be able to speak it well.
 In fact, you don't even need to know half!

 Le Grand Robert de la langue française, one of the biggest and most renowned dictionaries of the French language, contains about 100,000 words and over 350,000 definitions.

-Many experts believe that 300 words may be enough to carry on an everyday conversation in French, which means that very little memorizing will do the work.
+Many experts believe that 300 words may be enough to carry on an everyday conversation in French, which means that very little memorizing may be required.

 By learning the 300 most common French words first, you can cut your work in less than half.
 You'll be able to communicate faster and with significantly less effort.

 However, it’s highly recommended that you gradually expand your vocabulary at least to the 1,000 most commonly used words in French.
 With just 1,000 words, you'll be able to understand about 80% of written texts.

 Here are some of the most common French words to get you started...

 Rocket Record lets you perfect your French pronunciation.
 Just listen to the audio of the native French speaker and then use the microphone icon to record yourself.
 Once you’re done, you’ll get a score out of 100 on your pronunciation and can listen to your own audio playback.
 (Use a headset mic for best results.)
 Problems?
 Click here!

 Note that you should study French greetings, numbers, basic travel questions, how to tell time, the 6 French pronouns and the most practical French verbs as soon as possible to help get you started.